WooCommerce Guide: How to Start an Online Store in 1 Hour

 Your store is now set up, and you’re ready to start selling products.
 However, let’s address one more optional step.
 One of the nice things about using WordPress to create your online store is that you can use any theme you want to customize its appearance.

 However, you may want to try out a theme that’s specifically designed for WooCommerce instead.
 This way, your theme will be optimized to work alongside the plugin’s unique features and fit its style.
 In addition, you’ll often get access to useful content types and functionality that will help you tweak your store further.

-For most people, the best choice here will be Storefront.
+For most people, the best choice here will be the Storefront theme.
 This is WooCommerce’s official theme and is built from the ground up to integrate with the plugin.
 It offers flexible design and display options, and you can customize it to match your branding.
 Storefront is free, although there are extensions you can use to add more options.

-Bonus!
-If you sign up for DreamHost’s WooCommerce hosting plan, you’ll Storefront pre-installed.
+Another bonus?
+If you sign up for DreamHost’s WooCommerce hosting plan, you’ll have Storefront pre-installed.

 If you don’t like the look of Storefront, however, there are plenty of other themes you can use.
 ThemeForest, for example, offers a range of premium themes designed for the plugin.
 No matter where you get your WooCommerce theme, make sure to take your time and choose carefully.
 A quality theme can do a lot to improve your store’s odds of success.

 Tips for Improving Your WooCommerce Store’s Design

 Before we wrap this guide up, we want to address two more crucial elements.
 First up, let’s talk about your store’s design.
 With both WooCommerce and a theme like Storefront installed, it should be looking pretty spiffy.
 As you’re building your store and tweaking its appearance, here are a few tips to keep in mind: